sergiusens/snappy-docs/reference/env.md

 ### `SNAP_REVISION`

-Revision of the snap, as allocated by the store on upload or as allocated by snapd for locally installed snaps.
+Revision of the snap, as allocated by the Snap Store on upload or as allocated by snapd for locally installed snaps.

-The store assigns monotonic revisions to each upload of a given snap.
-Snapd uses store revisions if accompanying assertions are available or uses a locally generated number.
-Locally generated numbers are prefixed with `x` to distinguish them from store uploads.
+The Snap Store assigns monotonic revisions to each upload of a given snap.
+Snapd uses Snap Store revisions if accompanying assertions are available or uses a locally generated number.
+Locally generated numbers are prefixed with `x` to distinguish them from Snap Store uploads.

 Typical value: `27` or `x1`